kantega/kson/readme.md

 }
 ```
 Observe that the parser yields a ```Validation<String,JsonValue>```.
 Of you are unfamiliar with the validation type you can google it, there are plenty of articles
  that introduce the concept.
-Basically a Validation holds either a failure value (A ```String``` explaining what went wrong in this case) or a success value, you have to use som of its methods or fold it find out.
+Basically a Validation holds either a failure value (A ```String``` explaining what went wrong in this case)
+ or a success value, you have to use some of its convenience methods or fold it to find out.

-If you are used to functional programming, you probably want to skip to the conversion section now...
+(If you are used to functional programming, you probably want to skip to the conversion section now...)

 Now we have a validation with either a failure message or a JsonValue object, but which one?
 To make matters slightly worse, we do not even know what type
 of JsonValue we have.
 (Well - _we_ do - because we wrote the json string we parsed, but imagine you got that string from someone else, over the internet even)

-(The idiomatic java way would be to throw an exception in the failure case, and leave that for later (= never), and then maybe cast to the expected kind of
+The idiomatic java solution would be to throw an exception in the failure case, and leave that for later (= never), and then maybe cast to the expected kind of
-JsonValue, but that is not safe, and this is a safe library.
-Plus: we are smarter than that!)
+JsonValue.
+But that is not safe, and this is a safe library.
+Plus: we are smarter than that!

 When you can assume that the string you parse has a certain structure (We will cover the case where you cannot or don't want to use a priori
-knwoledge of the structure later on), you can construct a program that performs some operation on that structure or performs some failurehandling if it does
+knowledge of the structure later on), you can construct a program that performs some operation on that structure or performs some failurehandling if it does
  not match.

 Lets make a program that prints the name and age contained in the jsonstructure.